 These Generic SOPs have not been written for those working in HMA office management, although these managers should find them interesting because nothing quite like this has been pubished before.
 These SOPs have been written for the many excellent field people who need practical references rather than vague generalisations.
 They are intended to provide a baseline from which field users can develop their own improved SOPs.
 Version 1 has now been amended to correct a few errors, take note of comments and allow for recent changes in IMAS.
 The Version available below is Version 2.
 Anyone using Version 1 should consider updating, and pay close attention to the changes in Chapter 3 (which cover the requirements of the 2009 "Land Release" IMAS).

-A 2016 addition is a generic SOP covering the search for IEDs during Humanitarian MIne Action.
+A 2017 addition is V3 of a generic SOP covering the search for IEDs during Humanitarian MIne Action.

 These SOPs are more comprehensive and detailed that any I have come across.
 In this format, they are my copyright, which I am happy to waive for non-profit use.
 Please acknowledge any text or pictures that you use in your not-for-profit publications.

 These documents are freely available on condition that those using them accept all liability for errors or omissions.
 No part of the SOPs should be adopted before studying them closely and making changes to suit the needs of the particular demining programme.